 Overwintering potted plants is always a challenge for gardeners.
 You need to know a lot of tricks to succeed.

-A potted Japanese maple can survive the winter outdoors in zones 7-9 without any problems.
+QUICK ANSWER: A potted Japanese maple can survive the winter outdoors in zones 7-9 without any problems.
 In this case, you do not need to do anything about it.
-This tree can survive down to 5°F(-15°C) when planted in a container.
+When planted in a container, this tree can survive to 5°F(-15°C).

 But if you want your maple to be more comfortable through the winter, stick to the following recommendations.